biojppm/rapidyaml/README.md

 ## YAML standard conformance

 ryml is under active development, but is close to feature complete.
-(With the notable exception of UTF8 support, which we haven't had the chance to verify.)

-The following core features are tested:
+The following YAML core features are well covered in the unit tests:
 * mappings
 * sequences
 * complex keys